+Consistent with the analysis on unlearned graph size, RNMSE remains largely invariant to changes in the homophily of unlearned nodes.
+However, other metrics exhibit clearer correlations with node homophily: PMGK as well as attack accuracy and fidelity are positively correlated with homophily, whereas ED and PWD are negatively correlated.
+Overall, these observations \textit{indicate that node homophily may serve as a more informative indicator than unlearned graph size for characterizing the vulnerability of GU-FGRA}.
+We leave the deeper investigation for future work.

-\subsubsection{Multiple Node Removal}
+\subsection{Multiple Node Removal}

-We examine the efficacy of GraphToxin when removing $5,10,15$ nodes simultaneously from the training graph, representing a more challenging unlearning scenario.
-For a fair comparison, all hyperparameters are kept identical to the single-node removal experiments.
-We consider two unlearning settings: in the random case, we randomly choose $5$ disjoint sets for each removal size.
-While in the worst case, we select the top $25,50,75$ nodes with the highest degrees and then partition them into $5$ non-overlapping pairs based on their degree ranking.
+In this section, we examine the effectiveness of GraphToxin under multiple-node removal, where $5$, $10$, and $15$ nodes are simultaneously removed from the training graph, respectively.
+For a fair comparison, all hyperparameters are kept identical to those in single-node removal.
+Under the random removal setting, we sample $5$ disjoint node sets with the same removal size, while in the worst-case removal setting, we select the top $25,50,75$ highest-degree nodes and partition them into five non-overlapping sets based on their degree ranking.
 The average results are reported in Table \ref{toxin_perf_multi}.
-Notably, more competitive performance can be achieved by thorough parameter tuning.

-Interestingly, the unlearning performance of Retraining in the worst-case multiple removal setting improves in accuracy but slightly decreases in AUC when more nodes are unlearned.
-As for attack performance, similarly as before, GraphToxin retains its superiority across all metrics in multiple node removals.
-When the number of deleted nodes increases, the attack performance on the reconstruction-related metrics improves, this is reflected in a reduction in NRMSE (all cases) and embedding distance (random case), and an increase in PMGK (worst case).
-In contrast, the trends for the performance-level metrics diverge in these two scenarios.
-For the worst-case removal, the attack's performance steadily degrades as more nodes are removed.
-The random case, however, exhibits a non-monotonic trend, where the performance first improves and then declines.
-Though targeting multiple node removals results in a decrease in overall attack performance compared to the single-node scenario, GraphToxin remains a potent threat.
+Under the worst-case multiple-node removal, the unlearning performance of Retraining improves in accuracy but slightly decline in AUC when more nodes are removed.
+In terms of attack performance, GraphToxin consistently outperforms other baselines.
+As the number of removed nodes increases, reconstruction-related metrics generally yield better results.
+In contrast, performance-level metrics display a non-monotonic pattern, which initially increase and then slightly degrade.
+Additionally, the random-case and worst-case scenarios exhibit complementary strengths, with neither consistently dominating the other across all metrics.
+This observation \textit{highlights the necessity of considering both scenarios for a comprehensive evaluation}.

-\subsubsection{Black-box Setting}
+\subsection{Black-box Setting}